 - For strings (violin, viola, cello, and double bass) we are looking for beginning and more advanced practice pupils of different ages.
 If you speak English, you are welcome to study with our international pedagogy students.

 The service fee for a practice pupil is EUR 170 per term (EUR 340 per year).
 The second child from your family will pay EUR 130 per term.
-University of the Arts Helsinki students are exempt from the fee.
+University of the Arts Helsinki students as well as wind instrument pupils are exempt from the fee.
 We will mail the service fee invoice to your home address.
 The invoice for a minor will be sent to his or her parent.
 The fee includes 14 lessons per term.

 The duration of one lesson is up to 45 minutes.
 For small children, the normal duration of one lesson is 30 minutes.